flyteorg/flyte/docs/concepts/admin.rst

 - Get
 - List

-The above entities are designated by an :std:ref:`identifier <protos/docs/core/core:identifier>` that consists of a project, domain, name, and version specification.
+The above entities are designated by an :std:ref:`identifier <ref_flyteidl.core.Identifier>` that consists of a project, domain, name, and version specification.
 These entities are, for the most part, immutable.
 To update one of these entities, the updated version must be re-registered with a unique and new version identifier attribute.

-One caveat is that the launch plan can toggle between :std:ref:`ACTIVE and INACTIVE <protos/docs/admin/admin:launchplan>` states.
+One caveat is that the launch plan can toggle between :std:ref:`ACTIVE and INACTIVE <ref_flyteidl.admin.LaunchPlan>` states.
 At a given point in time, only one launch plan version across a shared {Project, Domain, Name} specification can be active.
 The state affects the scheduled launch plans only.
 An inactive launch plan can be used to launch individual executions.
 However, only an active launch plan runs on a schedule (given it has a schedule defined).